Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/intro.md

 # What is Prompt Template?

 A prompt refers to the input to the model.
 Prompt templates are a way to create dynamic prompts for LLMs.
 A prompt template takes a pice of text and injects a user's input into that piece of text. in Langchain there are **PromptTemplates** and **ChatPromptTemplates**

+# What is LangChain Chains

+Chains allow us to combine multiple components together to solve a specific task and build an entire LLM application